 A French resident in the city, accompanied by a few more people took the matter to the Maharaja and warned him of dire consequences for insulting and endangering the life of a missionary and his family.
 Soon, the protests stopped but other means were adopted of obstructing the missionaries in his work, in the hope that, being discouraged, they might abandon it and retire from the valley.
-Men were stationed on the bridge close to their house, to prevent any one from coming to visit him, or, if they persevered, to report their names to the Wuzeer (Chief Minister).
+Men were stationed on the bridge close to their house, to prevent anyone from coming to visit them, or, if they persevered, to report their names to the Wuzeer (Chief Minister).

 The Mahraja forbid shopkeepers from selling anything to the missionary, his family and his servants.
-People were arrested, beaten and tortured, one Husu Khan’s feet were tied with logs for visiting Mr and Mrs Clark.
+People were arrested, beaten and tortured, one Husu Khan’s feet were tied with logs for visiting Mr. and Mrs. Clark.

 They started the first dispensary for women at their rented house in Kashmir, which is now the site of the Government College for Women, Nawakadal.

 Mr. Clark in a letter to Mr. Coldstream in May 1864, informs him that:

 “Mrs. Clark has begun a dispensary, which is crowded daily and takes up daily three hours of her time in hard work.
 Today there were eighty-four cases,—one man came twelve miles from a village, and a poor woman, thought to be dying, having recovered, the dispensary stands high in public estimation.
 The native apothecary, who is supposed to cure all the Maharajah’s soldiers at one pice a-head daily, came today and wants to send his son for instruction.
 All this will do good.”

 Mr. and Mrs. Clack had to leave Kashmir in the winters due to the rules set by the Maharaja, which didn’t allow any outside to stay in the country during winters.